 The Authority's Noise and Vibration Mitigation Guidelines provide the following criteria, among others, for evaluating the reasonableness of noise barriers as mitigation for severe noise impacts: The minimum number of affected sites should be 10, and the length of a noise barrier should be at least 800 feet unless there are special circumstances that will be studied on a case-by-case basis.
 The Noise and Vibration Mitigation Guidelines also describe factors required to determine the cost effectiveness of noise barriers: the unit construction cost and the number of benefitted receptors.
 The general assumed cost for constructing a noise barrier along an at-grade portion of the highway is estimated to be \$70.00 per square foot, and the total cost of mitigation cannot exceed \$95,000 per benefitted receptor.
 The noise barrier component of NV-MM #3 is not considered reasonable or feasible mitigation for this impact because they would only benefit a single sensitive receptor in each location and therefore would not meet the minimum of 10 benefitted receptors in the Authority's Noise and Vibration Mitigation Guidelines.
-Moreover, because the noise barriers would only benefit a single sensitive receptor in each location and must be constructed at least 800 feet in length, construction costs would exceed \$95,000 per benefitted receptor.
+Moreover, because the noise barriers would only benefit a single sensitive receptor in each location and therefore would exceed \$95,000 per benefited receptor.